benson338/Git-Cheat-Sheet/README.md

 > adding a remote tracking branch means that git then knows what you want to do when you git fetch, git pull or git push in future.
 It assumes that you want to keep the local branch and the remote branch it is tracking in sync and does the appropriate thing to achieve this

 `git fetch`

 `git fetch [alias]`

 `git fetch origin`

 > fetch down all the branches from that Git remote

 `git pull`

 `git pull [alias]`

 `git pull origin`

-> update the remote-tracking branches for the repository you cloned from(or origin), then merge one of them into your current branch
+> update the remote-tracking branches for the repository you cloned from (or from the origin), then merge one of them into your current branch

 > `git pull` = `git fetch origin` + `git merge origin/[current-branch]` (into current-branch)